LEARN ABOUT OUR RIVERS

 THE KLAMATH RIVER

-The Klamath’s major tributaries below Upper Klamath Lake include the Shasta, Scott, Salmon and Trinity Rivers.
-The Scott and Shasta rivers, which host some of the best available salmon habitat below the Klamath dams, are heavily diverted and used for alfalfa production in the Scott Valley.
+Below Upper Klamath Lake, the river is joined by major tributaries, including the Shasta, Scott, Salmon, and Trinity Rivers.
+While the Scott and Shasta Rivers contain some of the best remaining salmon habitat in the basin, they are heavily diverted for alfalfa production in the Scott Valley.

 THE TRINITY RIVER